 AWS Compliance enables our customers to understand the robust controls in place at AWS to maintain security and data protection.
-Because you’re building systems on top of the AWS cloud infrastructure, the compliance responsibilities will be shared: AWS Compliance provides assurance related to the underlying infrastructure and your organization owns the compliance initiatives related to anything placed on the AWS infrastructure.
-The information provided by AWS Compliance helps you to understand our compliance posture and to assess your organization’s compliance with your industry and/or government requirements.
+As you build systems on top of AWS cloud infrastructure, compliance responsibilities will be shared.
+AWS Compliance provides assurance related to the underlying infrastructure and your organization owns the compliance initiatives related to anything placed on the AWS infrastructure.
+The information provided by AWS Compliance helps you to understand our compliance posture and to assess your organization's compliance within your industry and/or government requirements.

 The AWS cloud infrastructure has been designed and managed in alignment with regulations, standards, and best-practices including: